senseexcel/senseexcel/install_guide.md

 Actions: Read

-Press Apply (if available) and confirm the rule has been added.
+Press Apply and confirm the rule has been added.

- #### 3. Create a Content Library on the Qlik Sense Server.
+3. Create a Content Library on the Qlik Sense Server.

-##### a.
+a.
 Within the QMC >> Content libraries >> Create New >> Enter the name “senseexcel” >> Apply.

-##### b.
+b.
 Copy the contents of your organzation's LEF file or trial key into a new text document.

-##### c.
-For token licensing strategies the LEF or trial key content alone will suffice.
+c.
+For token licensing strategies, the contents of your LEF or trial key alone will suffice.

 For named user licensing strategies please follow the additional steps below.

-#####  d.
+d.
 Append the LEF information with the domain and user name of the users which will access Sense Excel in the format below.
 The FROM; TO information is optional if you choose to put time limits on the license duration of your named users.

  9999999999999999